Gap analysis (conservation): Applications

+A 2019 study published in Science of the Total Environment conducted a comprehensive gap analysis of the two major international reference databases – the Barcode of Life Data Systems (BOLD) and NCBI GenBank – for roughly 28,000 aquatic species subject to monitoring requirements under the European Union’s Water Framework Directive (WFD) and Marine Strategy Framework Directive (MSFD).
+The study found that reference library coverage varied widely across taxonomic groups and regions.
+Well-studied groups targeted by dedicated barcoding programs, including fish, caddisflies, and vascular plants, were generally well represented.
+Groups such as diatoms, molluscs, and sea squirts (ascidians) had significantly fewer records.
+The authors also found that species monitored by multiple countries were more likely to have reference barcodes available, while those monitored in only one or two countries were frequently missing from the databases.
+Another issue was that up to 50% of sequences in some taxonomic groups existed only as private data within BOLD, unavailable to researchers and monitoring agencies without access.
+The authors concluded that future monitoring efforts should prioritize filling gaps for species with regulatory monitoring requirements across multiple countries, and emphasized the need for stronger data-sharing standards to ensure that publicly funded monitoring data is publicly accessible.

 U.S. Gap Analysis Project

 The gap analysis process itself was conceived in the 1980s, by J. Michael Scott, at the University of Idaho.
 He developed methods to assess endangered birds in Hawaii and began by mapping the distribution of each species individually.
 Then he combined data on individual species to create a map of species richness throughout the island.
 Until this approach was developed there was no broad scale way to assess the level of protection given to areas rich in biodiversity.
 The results of this analysis led to creation of the Hakaiau Forest National Wildlife Refuge, in one of the areas of highest species richness.
 In the late 1980s, Scott and other researchers at the University of Idaho Cooperative Fish and Wildlife Research Unit initiated an Idaho Gap Analysis Project as a first pilot project under the auspices of the U.S. Fish and Wildlife Service.
 Following two years of methods development, the program was launched in 1989 as part of the U.S. Geological Survey under the title Gap Analysis Program (GAP).
 GAP is now known as the Gap Analysis Project.

 The Gap Analysis Project mission is to provide state, regional, and national biodiversity assessments of the conservation status of native vertebrate species, aquatic species, and natural land cover types and to facilitate the application of this information to land management activities.
 The stated goal of GAP is "keeping common species common".
 GAP partners in the development of four core datasets: a detailed map of the terrestrial ecosystems of the United States; maps of predicted habitat distributions for the terrestrial vertebrate species for the U.S.; distribution models for aquatic species; and the Protected Areas Database of the U.S.